 Magnetic Clutch Relay

 This relay is the one that fails under the use of the A/C system.
 The problem doesn’t only plague early model 4th gen 4Runners, but other Toyota models as well.
 There is actually a Technical Service Bulletin (EL011-05) issued by Toyota that specifically addresses this issue.

 The part number for the relay that comes with the car is 90987-02022 (white in color).
 The TSB that Toyota provides guidance on this issue states that a replacement relay part number 90987-02028 shall be used.

 You can either find an OEM relay (90987-02028) at your local Toyota Dealership or online, but they will cost somewhere between $30-$60 depending on where you get it.
-I personally got the following replacement on Amazon and they hold up pretty well.
+Personally, I purchase aftermarket ones on Amazon and they hold up pretty well.
 These are the ones I have purchased in the past for my 4Runner: